‘Ni’ihau’ Recast & Ready: How The WWII Indie Navigated A Whitewashing Backlash

-EXCLUSIVE: In May 2017, Deadline broke the news that Zach McGowan (Black Sails, Shameless) had been cast as the lead in Gabriel Robertson’s historical drama Ni’ihau, based on the true story of a WWII confrontation on the titular Hawaiian island.
-Almost immediately, there was strong reaction to the fact that the part of real-life Hawaiian native Ben Kanahele had gone to an American actor, amid calls of whitewashing and what Ni’ihau producer Ken Petrie says was “a tidal wave of backlash.”
+EXCLUSIVE, UPDATE, writethru with comment from Zach McGowan reps: In May 2017, Deadline broke the news that Zach McGowan (Black Sails, Shameless) had been cast as the lead in Gabriel Robertson’s historical drama Ni’ihau, based on the true story of a WWII confrontation on the titular Hawaiian island.
+Almost immediately, there was strong reaction to the fact that the role of real-life Hawaii native Ben Kanahele had gone to a Caucasian actor, amid calls of whitewashing and what Ni’ihau producer Ken Petrie says was “a tidal wave of backlash.”
 The role was ultimately recast with Joseph Naufahu (Game of Thrones, Ghost in the Shell), and the film is now finished.
 So how did a first-time producer and filmmaker fumble, then navigate the deep waters in which they suddenly found themselves on Ni’ihau?

 The original casting turn seems pretty surprising, particularly after public outcries surrounding Emma Stone playing a character named Allison Ng in Cameron Crowe’s Aloha, Scarlett Johansson as Major in Ghost In The Shell and Tilda Swinton as the Ancient One in Doctor Strange.
 And those were all high-profile Hollywood studio movies with A-List names.